 Mesothelioma, also known as asbestos cancer, is a complex family of closely related cancers that is hard to detect and diagnose.
-Considered to be an uncommon disease, it affects a small but growing section of the population.
+It’s still considered an uncommon disease and it affects a small but growing section of the population.

 If you or a loved one suffer from mesothelioma, asbestos-related lung cancer, or asbestosis, you may qualify for substantial compensation.
 Currently, there is over $30 billion in asbestos trust funds, awaiting those who’ve been diagnosed with an asbestos illness.
 Fill out our form to receive our free Financial Compensation Packet.
 Our packet is loaded with information on leading mesothelioma attorneys in your area, how to file a claim for asbestos trust funds, how to get paid in 90 days, and more.

-Presently, an average of 3,000 new cases are diagnosed on an annual basis in the United States.
+On average, around 3,000 new mesothelioma cases are diagnosed on an annual basis in the United States.
 The majority of malignant mesothelioma patients tend to be Caucasian males in their late 50s, 60s and 70s who were exposed to asbestos decades earlier.

 - Pleural Mesothelioma: Pleural mesothelioma attacks the protective lining of the victim’s chest and lungs, specifically the thin membrane of cells lining the lungs.
 Often, pleural plaques will develop around the lungs and chest.
 This is a good indication that the victim may have pleural mesothelioma.

 Peritoneal Mesothelioma: This form of mesothelioma is found in the abdominal area and associated organs.
 The cancer specifically attacks the peritoneum.
 This is one of the most rare forms of mesothelioma, with only around 500 diagnosed cases in the United States each year.